AG23802/demo/README.md

 The goal of this project was to demonstrate my understanding of these technologies and showcase my ability to apply them to real-world scenarios.
 You can explore the code to see how each concept was implemented.

----

-This `README.md` file provides a concise summary of the technologies used in your project and outlines what you have learned and implemented.
-It can be shared with others to showcase your skills and understanding of these technologies.

----